Te āhua o ā mātou mahi How we operate

 Strategic, collaborative urban regeneration

 Eke Panuku delivers urban regeneration across Auckland.
-We also manage and maintain approximately $2.6 billion of the council’s “non-service” properties, as well as providing property disposal and acquisition services to the Auckland Council group.
+It also manages and maintains approximately $2.6 billion of the council’s “non-service” properties, as well as providing property disposal and acquisition services to the Auckland Council group.

-We carry out our roles within Auckland Council’s strategic settings, including the Auckland Unitary Plan, the Auckland Plan, the Auckland Council Long-term Plan (budgets) and local board plans.
-We are also strongly guided by our own "Thriving Town Centres" strategic framework.
+Its roles are carried out within Auckland Council’s strategic settings, including the Auckland Unitary Plan, the Auckland Plan, the Auckland Council Long-term Plan (budgets) and local board plans.
+Eke Panuku is also strongly guided by its "Thriving Town Centres" strategic framework.

 As a “council-controlled organisation”, Eke Panuku performs its role within the requirements of legislation, in particular the Local Government Act 2002.
-The Local Government Act and other acts give us specific obligations to Māori.
+The Local Government Act and other acts set out specific obligations to Māori.
 To fulfil its obligations, Eke Panuku maintains close and regular contact with the Mayor, councillors, local boards and mana whenua.

-Eke Panuku’s regeneration and property management programmes follow decisions where Auckland Council identifies excess, under-used property or property no longer needed to deliver council services and releases it for sale, or for regeneration purposes.
+Eke Panuku’s regeneration and property management programmes follow decisions where Auckland Council identifies under-used property, or property no longer needed to deliver council services, and releases it to Eke Panuku - either for sale, or for urban regeneration purposes.
 Nearby properties may be purchased and incorporated into regeneration programmes, or their owners may become partners in such programmes.

-Where there is a need to retain property, our property specialists manage them on the council’s behalf to optimise community benefits and financial returns to council, that in turn helps deliver on council priorities.
+Where there is a need to retain property, Eke Panuku property specialists manage it on the council’s behalf to optimise community benefits and financial returns to council, that in turn helps deliver on council priorities.

-We also provide property advice and buy land on Auckland Council’s behalf for services such as water and stormwater infrastructure, sites for community centres, pools, parks, and libraries and to build roads, footpaths, cycleways and for urban renewal.
+Eke Panuku also provides property advice and buys land on Auckland Council’s behalf for services such as water and stormwater infrastructure, sites for community centres, pools, parks, and libraries and to build roads, footpaths, cycleways and for urban renewal.

 Our four levers Implementing our mahi: